wooogler/reddit_virtual_sandbox/server/README.md

 # 3. Run server.
 $ python manage.py runserver

+# (4. Other utils)
-# (4. You can use this command to clean the database.)
+$ python manage.py flush  # You can use this command to clean the database.
-$ python manage.py flush
+$ python manage.py shell  # Interactive shell.
 ```

 ## 2. Available API Interface